gzuuus/dvmcp/docs/dvmcp-spec-2025-03-26.md

 1. Use consistent server identifiers in the `d` tags
 2. Include proper reference tags (`s` tags) for backward discovery
-3. Structure event content as valid JSON-RPC objects according to MCP specification
+3. Structure event content as valid JSON-RPC stringified objects according to MCP specification
 4. Respond to initialization requests with proper capability information
 5. Include appropriate error information for failed requests
 6. Process notifications according to the MCP specification